ecfeed/ecfeed.java/README.md

         System.out.println("arg1 = " + arg1 + ", arg2 = " + arg2 + ", arg3 = " + arg3);
     }

 }
 ```

 It is also possible to use enums as arguments.
-To do so, they must be defined (and visible) in the arbitrary path of the project.
+To do so, they must be defined (and visible) somewhere in the project.

 ```java
 public class JUnit5Test {